lydhr/Roll/README.md

 A simple web game.

-Need to install the Unity Web Player plug-in in your browser
+Need to install the Unity Web Player plug-in in your browser.